 maturity and is not in danger of this type of anemia.

 This test removes a tiny amount of the fluid in your womb for testing.
 This is known

 as amniocentesis.
-The test may be done at the hospital or at your doctor's office.
+The test may be done at the hospital or at your healthcare provider's

-A health care provider will first rub or inject a numbing medicine into your belly.
+office.
+A healthcare provider will first rub or inject a numbing medicine into your

-He or she will then place a long, very thin needle into your womb and take out about
+belly.
+He or she will then place a long, very thin needle into your womb and take

-5 to 10 milliliters of fluid (about 1 to 2 teaspoons).
-Your body will replace this
+out about 5 to 10 milliliters of fluid (about 1 to 2 teaspoons).
+Your body will replace

-fluid in a few hours.
-After amniocentesis, your health care provider may ask you not
+this fluid in a few hours.
+After amniocentesis, your healthcare provider may ask you

-to have sex or exercise for the rest of the day.
-Otherwise you may return to all your
+not to have sex or exercise for the rest of the day.
+Otherwise you may return to all